 Supporting long-term growth in Cambodia

-Designed to double the passenger capacity of Phnom Penh and Siem Reap airports, the extension and refurbishment projects begun in 2011 and completed in 2016 gave VINCI Airports an excellent opportunity to put its prime contractor management skills to work.
+Designed to double the passenger capacity of Phnom Penh and Siem Reap airports, the extension and refurbishment projects were completed in 2016, demonstrating VINCI Airports' know-how from operations to design and construction.

 A dynamic and proactive approach to air traffic development

-The marketing teams of VINCI Airports are committed to offering airlines the most appropriate routes over the long term by working closely with all those stakeholders involved in maintaining traffic volumes.
-In Cambodia, supporting tourism - especially regional tourism - is one of the main priorities of this policy:
+The marketing teams of VINCI Airports are committed to providing airlines the most appropriate routes and destination analysis, contributing to attracting new arlines and to increasing frequencies.
+In Cambodia, supporting tourism - is one of the main priorities, including:

-- organizing Fam Trips for tour operators - many of them based in China - in order to boost traffic at Siem Reap (which serves the Angkor temple Heritage site) and Sihanoukville (an increasingly popular coastal resort)
+- organizing Fam Trips for tour operators - in order to boost traffic in Siem Reap (which serves the Angkor temple Heritage site), Sihanoukville (an increasingly popular coastal resort) and in Phonm Penh

-- roadshows in India, Indonesia and the Philippines to publicize Cambodia as a tourist destination in new markets
+- roadshows in India, Indonesia and the Philippines to promote Cambodia as a tourist destination in new markets

 - Cambodians now account for 20% of all passenger traffic